The National Aquarium and Oceana Team Up to Release Sea Turtles

 Through the generous support of Oceana, the largest international organization working solely to protect the world’s oceans, one of the turtles was outfitted with a small satellite transmitter that will track its location and speed for several months.
 Satellite tags help researchers learn more about sea turtle migration and travel patterns.
 The public is invited to follow the turtles’ progress by viewing a satellite map of their travels at the Aquarium’s website.

-“This year we successfully rehabilitated a total of 12 Kemp’s Ridley sea turtles, which was a huge undertaking for our program,” commented Jennifer Dittmar, stranding coordinator for the National Aquarium’s Marine Animal Rescue Program.
+“This year we successfully rehabilitated a total of 12 Kemp’s Ridley sea turtles, which was a huge undertaking for our program,” commented Jennifer Dittmar, stranding coordinator for the National Aquarium’s Animal Rescue program.
 “The expenses associated with their feeding and medical care left us with very little resources for tracking devices.
 Thanks to the generous support of Oceana we are able to track one of these turtles, and that is extremely important for this endangered species.”

 The National Aquarium and Oceana have similar goals; to protect and conserve sea turtle populations for future generations.
 Together they are helping to educate the public about Oceana’s campaign to Save Sea Turtles, which is dedicated to the protection and restoration of sea turtle populations worldwide.
 Specifically, the campaign works to reduce sea turtle bycatch in fisheries, protect sea turtle habitat and develop legislation to protect sea turtles on land and in the water.